The Thousand and Twelve Questions

 The text contains detailed commentaries on Mandaean religious rituals, such as death masses (masiqta) to help guide souls into the World of Light, and the Mandaean wedding ceremony.
 It is written as a scroll.
 A detailed overview of the contents can be found in Drower (1941).

 Manuscripts and translations

 An English translation of the text was published by E. S. Drower in 1960, which was based on manuscript 36 of the Drower Collection (abbreviated DC 36).
-DC 6 is an incomplete manuscript of The Thousand and Twelve Questions in the Drower Collection missing books 1-2, but DC 36 is the complete version with all 7 books included.
+DC 6 is an incomplete manuscript of The Thousand and Twelve Questions in the Drower Collection missing books 1 and 2, but DC 36 is the complete version with all 7 books included.

+Manuscripts from the Rbai Rafid Collection (RRC) that correspond to parts of Alf Trisar Šuialia (DC 36) are: